 1.4 Aims and Objectives

-To explore the Windrush Generation in little work has been done
+To explore the Windrush Generation in little work has been done - not sure what you mean here.
+Presumably this will discuss the legality of any deportation orders in relation to children.
+Would this qualify as the same issue (adults v children?

 To review a legal literature and cases on separation of families and evaluate the effects of this separation on household members of the deportee in relation to Article 8 of the ECHR.

-To speculate about the current issues and their future impact investigate the impact of deportation.
+To speculate (?) do you have a hypothesis about the current issues and their future impact investigate the impact of deportation.
+Ok but aim to focus on the legal issues/impact

-To analyse legal implication of enforcing Article 8 of the ECHR in relation to deportation of undocumented immigrants in the United Kingdom.
+To analyse legal implication of enforcing Article 8 of the ECHR in relation to deportation of undocumented immigrants - does this include adults or only children? in the United Kingdom.
+Re the above points – you have made reference to art.8 is this the only immigration law you intend to discuss?
+You need to be a little more explicit about the legal basis for the paper.
+Are there any cases which support/highlight the main issues/difficulties?
+You referred to UK judges and issues in applying art.8?

+What is the overall aim of your paper?
+To discuss the failure/inequality/remedies etc of UK immigration law?

-1.5 Rationale
+1.5 Rationale ?

 Deportation is a legal right granted to the “British Home Secretary”.
 If a person is not a resident of the UK and is deemed to be, they can deport someone from the UK.
-The “UK Borders Act 2007” requires the deportation of unidentified criminals, but there are some exceptions.
+The “UK Borders Act 2007” section? requires the deportation of unidentified criminals, but there are some exceptions.
+Does this Act apply to criminals only or all non documented people?
 The most common exception is that the removal of people from the UK does not respect their human rights (especially family and personal options).
-By 2012, the right to family and security must be balanced with the company’s enthusiasm for applying appropriate standards based on multiple factors.
+By 2012????, the right to family and security must be balanced with the company’s enthusiasm for applying appropriate standards based on multiple factors.

 This method not only gave unknown criminals a chance to move on, it also sparked extensive discussion and analysis.
-The government argues that human rights cannot be adequately adapted to social conspiracies and that baseless and credible human rights violations are overrated, leaving Britain with unknown perpetrators.
-As a result, new guidelines were published in July 2012 outlining the characteristics that family or private treatment must have to overcome public enthusiasm for deportation cases.
-The updated guidelines also state that strangers sentenced to 4 years or more in prison are not eligible for exemptions based on personal or family life.
+Such as?
+The government argues that human rights cannot be adequately adapted to social conspiracies and that baseless and credible human rights violations are overrated, leaving Britain with unknown perpetrators.-source?
+As a result, new guidelines were published in July 2012 outlining the characteristics that family or private treatment must have to overcome public enthusiasm for deportation cases. – refer to the guildelines The updated guidelines also state that strangers sentenced to 4 years or more in prison are not eligible for exemptions based on personal or family life.
 Furthermore, an expulsion decision can only be overturned if it is convincing.
+Refer to the relevant guideline You should aim to provide some form of link between the end of one chapter and the start of the next or at the start of the next.
+This will help with the structure of the paper.

 CHAPTER TWO

+What are the issues under discussion in this chapter?

 2:1 Deportation

 In some European countries such as France and Italy, deportation may be accompanied by the confiscation of the deportee’s properties and deprivation of his or her civil rights (Fekete 2005).
 But, despite the possible differences in wording, deportation from Europe, including the countries of the Schengen zone, takes place according to the general rules and grounds provided for by the domestic legislation of the countries (Rojas et al., 2017).
 A similar interpretation of deportation is found in most other countries of the Europe.
+How does this work re the UK?